833.200.0213

 3) Negotiate Politely

 Remember, you’re dealing with actual people, on the other hand.
-And there are still plenty of people out there that like to help.
+And there are still plenty of people out there who like to help.
 If you are calm, courteous, and maybe a touch desperate, you might have more luck getting someone to make an exception and release your contract.

 No one likes to go to court.
 It’s expensive and potentially a public relations nightmare.
 You can even keep it more casual and threaten a bad review, a public complaint, or a Better Business Bureau phone call.